behzadk/WCM_plasmid_loss/README.md

-# WCM plasmid loss
-Whole cell model with plasmid loss experiments
+# Whole cell model for plasmid loss simulation and prediction

 ## Requirements
 Python 3.6+, see requirements.txt for python libraries used